leo-brewin/adm-bssn-numerical/README.md

 ### Why Cadabra?

 Cadabra is a symbolic algebra system ideally suited to tensor computations in General Relativity.
-The core software is written in C++ while its native syntax is a subset of LaTeX for the tensor equations and Python to control the computations.
+The core software is written in C++.
+Cadabra uses a subset of LaTeX for the tensor equations and Python to control the computations.
 Cadabra is mostly used to do abstract tensor computations (e.g., showing that the Levi-Civita connection is metric compatible) as well as component computations (e.g., computing the Riemann components for a Schwarzschild metric in isotropic coordinates).

 Using familiar tools like LaTeX and Python means that the learning curve for Cadabra is very gentle (and that's a big plus).